Nabir14/ArcGE/README.md

 - Collision Detection: `No` (WIP)
 - Textures: `Yes`

-# How To Get ArcGE:
+# How To Use ArcGE:
 *(as last modified) ArcGE has stable release yet.*

 **0. Install Dependencies:**